-(Cross listed with PADM 6860 African-American Administrators in Urban Bureaucracy and Public Policy)
+(Cross listed with PADM 6860)

 MSUS 8867 Conflict Resolution 3 Credits

 Course emphasizes the identification of the major causes of organizational and group conflicts and their resolutions.
 Particular attention is given to identifying means to achieve harmony through organizational and group cultures, and manage conflict that arises from competing values.
 (3-0-3)